 Here is our favorite places in Furano to enjoy a great meal after a day of sightseeing or riding in the powder:

-This is mongolian bbq style restaurant with a japanese fusion.
-You sit on the floor, and then comes a grill in the middle of a low table.
+This is a Mongolian BBQ-style restaurant with a Japanese fusion.
+You sit on the floor and then comes a grill in the middle of a low table.
 There you can grill your meat and vegetables.
 The ingredients were super fresh.
 It was delicious.
 If you are visiting Furano this is a must experience.

 And honestly, we loved it.
 Much less developed than Niseko, the prices are still affordable.
-We were also pleasantly surprised by all the activites nearby.
-Renting a car and going on a road trip around Furano, was definitely one of the best thing we did in Japan in winter.
+We were also pleasantly surprised by all the activities nearby.
+Renting a car and going on a road trip around Furano, was definitely one of the best things we did in Japan in winter.

 If you travel to Japan in winter, make sure to check out Niseko and also Hakuba in the Japanese alps.